exakat/php-dictionary/dictionary/ulid.ini.rst

 ULID is a Universally Unique Lexicographically Sortable Identifier.
 It is a 128-bit identifier, compatible with ``UUID``, but designed to be sortable by creation time without any additional query.

 A ULID is encoded as a 26-character Crockford's Base32 string.
-It is composed of two parts: a 10-character timestamp (millisecond precision) and a 16-character random component.
+It is composed of two parts: a 10-character timestamp, with millisecond precision, and a 16-character random component.
 Because the timestamp comes first, ULIDs sort lexicographically in the order they were created, which makes them efficient as database primary keys with B-tree indexes.

 ULIDs are URL-safe, case-insensitive, and contain no special characters.
 They avoid the hyphenated formatting of ``UUID`` while remaining compact and human-readable.